 Genesys Info Mart stores mediation segment facts in the MEDIATION\SEGMENT\FACT (MSF) table.
-For detailed information about the columns in the MEDIATION\SEGMENT\FACT table, see the Genesys Info Mart Physical Data Model for your RDBMS (for Microsoft SQL Server, Oracle, or PostgreSQL, respectively).
+For detailed information about the columns in the MEDIATION\SEGMENT\FACT table, see the Genesys Info Mart Physical Data Model for your RDBMS.
 This page describes how Genesys Info Mart arrives at the data that goes into MSF records.